DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

 React Chart supports the latest stable releases of all major browsers: Google Chrome, Mozilla Firefox, Safari, Opera, and Microsoft Edge.

 React Chart can work in other browsers if they use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API.
 Some of these browsers may require adding [polyfills](#polyfills).
-However, such browsers, including Internet Explorer, may not work correctly.
+However, correct operation in such browsers, including Internet Explorer, is not guaranteed.

 ## Polyfills

-React Chart uses the latest web platform standards, and cannot support older browsers like IE11 and Android 4.
+React Chart uses the latest web platform standards and does not support older browsers like IE11 and Android 4.
 Use the ES2015 (ES6) polyfill to support these browsers.
 We recommend [BABEL Polyfill](https://babeljs.io/docs/usage/polyfill/), but you can use an alternative.

-## Using Chart component
+## Using the Chart Component

-The Chart renders nothing by default.
-The root Chart component's nested plugin components implement its functionality, and it is necessary to specify at least one plugin that visualizes the chart data.

-Use the \*Series, \*Axis plugins to display the data as a simple chart:
+The Chart component renders nothing by default; all its functionality is implemented by plugins.
+To create a simple chart, add one of the [`*Series` plugins](series.md) (for example, `LineSeries`) to draw a series and the `ArgumentAxis` and `ValueAxis` plugins to add the axes:

 ```jsx
 import { Chart, ArgumentAxis, ValueAxis, LineSeries } from "@devexpress/dx-react-chart-material-ui";